LibreCat/Catmandu/README.md

 # NAME

-Catmandu::Introdction - a Catmandu HOW TO
+Catmandu::Introduction - a Catmandu HOW TO

 # Introduction